CircuitVerse/CircuitVerse/recommendation system/README.md

 # Recommendation System
 The recommendation system is the first ML project for [CircuitVerse](https://github.com/CircuitVerse/CircuitVerse).
 The basic idea is to recommend similar circuits (which are also popular) to the users to increase user engagement and reach of good projects.
+In this Readme.md file, we have explained every decision or technology in simple words to give a better understanding and to give an idea of why we did, what we did.

 ## Why use an unsupervised learning-based model?
 The data that was available for us (check out the [database schema](https://github.com/CircuitVerse/CircuitVerse/blob/master/db/schema.rb#L275)) to use didn't have a response variable (typically a X and a Y to train and test the model and improve the accuracy).
 Therefore, we had to rely on the usage of unsupervised learning-based algorithms to find the intrinsic pattern and hidden structures in the data and present it to the user.